• Skip to primary navigation

 A pin with a picture of edible brownie batter.

-This edible brownie batter is chocolatey, fudgy and tastes just like regular brownie dough!
-From start to finish, you can whip up this easy recipe in just 10 minutes!
+This edible brownie batter is super chocolatey and fudgy.
+It tastes like regular brownie dough but is egg-free and safe to eat!
+This easy recipe is made with just 9 ingredients and in just 10 minutes!

-For more cookie dough recipes, try my Biscoff cookie dough, edible sugar cookie dough, and these cookie dough brownies!
+For more cookie dough recipes, try my lotus biscoff cookie dough, sugar cookie edible cookie dough, and these cookie dough brownies!

 Jump to: